-At Egg Harbor Township, teachers were able to use online assessment to track student progress during their short, 12-day summer school program.
-Dr. Charles Fredericks, Supervisor of State and Federal Programs at Egg Harbor noted, “Our new superintendent wanted to get data quicker, so we decided to do these summer school assessments online.
+For example, at Egg Harbor Township, teachers were able to use online assessment to track student progress during their short 12-day summer school program.
+Dr. Charles Fredericks, Supervisor of State and Federal Programs noted, “Our new superintendent wanted to get data quicker, so we decided to do these summer school assessments online.
 Our goal was getting data into the hands of the teachers within 48 hours.”
 Click here to read their summer school success story.

-Edulastic users who have Teacher Premium accounts can use the “Present” mode to anonymize student names and hold friendly competitions.
-Create a separate class for these types of fun group activities, then split the class into 5 groups and have one student account for each group.
+Teachers can also use the “Present” mode in Edulastic to anonymize student names and hold friendly competitions.
+Create a separate class for these types of group activities, then split the class into five groups and have one student account for each group.
 From there, challenge students to work together to complete a short quiz.
-Project the Assessment report page in “Present” mode and they can see their group progress appear as they move through each question for an exciting and friendly competitive challenge.
-What’s gonna work?
-Teamwork!
-(Wonder Pets reference anyone?)
+Project the Assessment report page in “Present” mode and they can see their group progress appear as they move through each question for an exciting challenge.

-Harness the power of the brain and body connection to help make learning stick and to better engage students.
 Finding ways to treat instruction like an extracurricular activity can better engage both students and teachers.
-Plus, research shows that pairing physical activity with lessons can boost test scores.
+Plus, research shows pairing physical activity with lessons can boost test scores.

 Ideas for applying these concepts might include: